 The plant was named by Charles Louis L’Héritier de Brutelle, who combined the Greek words “eu” (well) and “calyptos” (covered) to create the word “eucalyptus”.
 This term referred to the protective flower bud that shields other parts of the eucalyptus flower.
 His name was doubly fitting, as time showed that eucalyptus oil can blanket the air with it’s aroma.

 Though most eucalyptus plants are native to Australia, a few species live in other locations, such as the Mediterranean and China.
 Eucalyptus thrives in warmer, temperate climates and requires large amounts of water to thrive.
 It tends to cover extensive expanses of land because of its allelopathic effect.
 This means eucalyptus emits a natural chemical compound that prevents other plants from growing nearby.

 Our oil comes from towering eucalyptus trees in Australia.
 The oil is harvested using a steam-distillation process, where hot steam collects the volatile vapors of the leaves, which is then condensed down to the essential oil.

 Just as there are many species of eucalyptus plants, there are also many ways to utilize eucalyptus oil.
-Eucalyptus is a powerful cleaning agent that fights germs and other forms of bacteria, making it a great household cleaner.

 Remember the allelopathic effect that we mentioned earlier?
 Some view this aspect of eucalyptus trees negatively, because it prevents biodiversity.
 Eucalyptus trees and oil is also extremely flammable, which presents a problem for dry, forest fire-prone areas like Australia.
 Additionally, eucalyptus plants also require a lot of water, which can quickly exhaust an already limited water supply in dry areas.